A Study of a Class of Stochastic Volterra Equations Driven by Fractional Brownian Motion: Introduction

 \section{Introduction}

 The Driver integration by parts formula \cite{Driver} and the Bismut derivative formula \cite{Bismut} are two quite useful tools in various aspects of stochastic analysis.
 Let $\nabla$ be the gradient operator and $P_t$ stand for the diffusion semigroup.
-The above two formulas allow us to estimate the commutator $\nabla P_t-P_t\nabla$, which plays a key role in the study of flow properties \cite{Fang11}.
+The two mentioned formulas allow us to estimate the commutator $\nabla P_t-P_t\nabla$, which plays a key role in the study of flow properties \cite{Fang11}.
 On the other hand, \cite{Wang12b} showed that, in general the integration by parts formula is more complicated and harder to obtain than the derivative formula.
 Based on martingale method, coupling argument or Malliavin calculus, the derivative formula has been widely studied and applied in various fields, such as heat kernel estimates, strong Feller property and functional inequalities, see \cite{El,Wang10,WangZ,Zhang10a} and references therein.
 Whereas, in \cite{Wang12b}, based upon a new coupling argument, the integration by parts formulae are derived and applied to various models including degenerate diffusion process, delayed SDEs and semi-linear SPDEs.
+Afterwards, Zhang (\cite{ZhangSQ12,ZhangSQ13}) studied semi-linear SPDE with delay and stochastic Klein-Gordon type equations; Wang (\cite{Wang13a}) considered SDE with L\'{e}vy noise.